roman-milk/roman-milk.github.io/that-old-house-1.md

+===

- ****** That Old House ****** byTx_Tall_Tales© I stumbled into the stairwell opening, propelled by the shove.
+I stumbled into the stairwell opening, propelled by the shove.
 If I hadn't caught the edge of the door, I would have fallen through the opening, taking Andrew with me.
 As it was he caught me, teasing me for being clumsy.
 "Careful, Bub."

  "I didn't see anything out of the ordinary.
 It must have been an accident," I tried to explain, while pulling the doors shut above me.
 The door slammed shut, in spite of my trying to control its descent.
 My hands were shaking when I slid the bolt home.